northstowekarate/northstowekarate.github.io/posts/2025/07/09/index.md

 We finished the lesson with some sweet treats to celebrate.

-Thank you to Deborah and Mitali for helping out with behind the scenes admin!
+Thank you to Deborah and Mitali for helping out with behind the scenes' admin!